JessicaMeixner-NOAA/seniorprojHH2223/README.md

 3. sbatch < job_prep.sh
 4. After prep job runs, make sure you update WW3EXECDIR in job_run.sh and any other updates you want
 5. sbatch < jop_run.sh
-6. Make the netcdf output:
-   sbatch < job_post.sh
-   sbatch < job_post_pnt.sh
+6. Make the netcdf output by running the following two jobs.
+Make sure to update WW3EXECDIR in each first: sbatch < job_post.sh sbatch < job_post_pnt.sh
 7. Combine the netcdf output to have one file: